 Gay rights in the U.S. can be divided into two eras: before Stonewall and after Stonewall.
 While LGBTQ people face many challenges today, life as an LGBTQ person before the Stonewall riots was particularly challenging.

 A culture of silence and fear surrounded LGBTQ life in the mid-20th century.
 There were no contemporary federal laws or court precedents that protected the civil rights of LGBTQ people in the United States.
-They could be fired from their jobs if it was revealed they were gay.
-(Indeed, people in many U.S. cities can still be fired for being gay, as there is no federal law against anti-LGBTQ employment discrimination.)
+Until a 2020 Supreme Court ruling, they could be fired from their jobs if it was revealed they were gay.
 LGBTQ people were under constant pressure to conform, to keep things hidden and to "act straight."
 Until 1973, homosexuality was listed in the American Psychiatric Association's Diagnostic and Statistical Manual (DSM) as a disorder.
 Being gay was viewed as a mental illness for so long that many LGBTQ people truly believed that they were sick and had a problem they needed to hide or overcome.

 The 1950s were especially brutal, due to a witch hunt sometimes known as the Lavender Scare.
 During this period, from around 1945-69, the anti-communist scourge of McCarthyism also targeted LGBTQ people as criminals or perverts.
 In fact, this anti-gay hysteria regressed gay rights and attitudes toward LGBTQ people, which had gradually become more relaxed since the beginning of the 20th century.